mcm223/dwa15-spring2018/laravel/auth-setup.md

-__Bonus material__
+# Authentication Setup

-Integrating authentication into Project 4 is optional and this information will not be addressed in any of the progress log quick check questions.
+**Preface: Integrating authentication into Project 4 is optional, and this material will not be coverd in any assignment questions.**

-## Authentication
+## What is authentication?
 Authentication is the broad term used to describe the features of an application that lets *users* access functionality not available to non-users (*guests*).
 Furthermore, once a user is identified on an application (i.e. logged in), the app can deliver content specific to that user (e.g., instead of showing all books in the library, show just the books that belong to the user).

 Typically, an authentication system involves the following components: